jfellus/nautilus-git/README.md

 Nautilus/Nemo extension to add important information about the current git directory

-all credits go to @bilelmoussaoui
+all credits go to bilelmoussaoui

 ## Screenshots